 \section{Preliminaries}

-In this section, we first introduce the background of feature embeddings, which is the fundament for most feature interaction models based on deep learning.
-To help understand our proposed model GraphFM which are based on FMs and GNNs, we then describe these two lines of work.
+In this section, we first introduce the background of feature embeddings, which are fundamental for most feature interaction models based on deep learning.
+To help understand our proposed model GraphFM, which is based on FMs and GNNs, we then describe these two lines of work.